 The Creative Family Counseling Team

 As the Founding Director of Creative Family Counseling, and with over a decade of experience in mental health, I bring a collaborative and creative approach toward working with families.
 I am a Licensed Marriage and Family Therapist, Registered Play Therapist-Supervisor, and a Certified Positive Discipline Parent Educator.
 One thing consistent about my practice as a clinician over the years is the use of creativity.
 Creativity can be as simple as thinking outside of the box and go as far as utilizing one of the many expressive therapies available at Creative Family Counseling.

 I enjoy working with children (ages 2+), teens, and adult women, and my specialties include anxiety, panic, depression, childhood behavioral issues, parenting concerns, divorce/blended family issues, and grief.
 I also specialize in treating PTSD and other trauma, abuse, and neglect related issues.

 Another thing I am especially passionate about is helping families grow and develop healthier ways of interacting with one another.
 Oftentimes this comes in the form of Parent Support and use of Positive Parenting Techniques, as I help parents find healthier ways to connect with their children while finding a balance of nurture and discipline.

 I am a Marriage and Family Therapist Associate and Certified AutPlay® Therapist who is working toward Play Therapy certification.
-I am open-minded, caring, creative, and dedicated to helping you achieve your family’s goals.
-I most enjoy working with families including young children and adolescents, as well as those wishing to incorporate their personal spirituality into their counseling experience.
+I am also a Certified Positive Discipline Parent Educator.
+My approach is open-minded, caring, creative, and dedicated to helping you achieve your family’s goals.
+I most enjoy working with families including young children and adolescents, helping both children and parents to increase their toolkits for the challenges they face, as well as those wishing to incorporate their personal spirituality into their counseling experience.

 I am a Licensed Marriage and Family Therapist who is affirming, collaborative and excited to work with you and your family.